JohnTelford/mkdocs-2/docs/defect_costs.md

 - Fast refresh live-editing quickly showing changes and any runtime errors while typing

 - Team members deploy their copy of the project repository with their changes, to private websites where stakeholders can see them and give feedback.
-See [Preview Deployments](glossary#preview-deployments)
+See [Preview ](preview.md)

 ---